 This has proven true not only in communities, but entire states.
 In 2016, North Carolina’s legislature passed a law that both voided Charlotte’s LBGT non-discrimination ordinance and required people to use public bathrooms corresponding to the sex on their birth certificate.
 Many individuals, performers, businesses and event planners boycotted the state in protest.
 Though few small businesses supported the law, many suffered as the state lost more than $3 billion in business before the bill was partially repealed.

 While the Colorado couple enjoyed the option of choosing another baker at their leisure, allowing businesses to discriminate against customers invites more serious harm.
 When the lesbian mother of a two-year-old brought her daughter to an Austin, Texas dentist for emergency care, he refused to treat the girl without a birth certificate from the biological mother.
-A gay or interracial couple denied lodging could be forced to travel in dangerous conditions or in a tired state that endangers them and others.
+A gay or interracial couple denied lodging could be forced to travel in dangerous conditions or drive while fatigued — endangering their lives and others on the road.

 While our federal Civil Rights Act explicitly prohibits racial discrimination in public accommodations, sexual preference is not mentioned.
 Colorado is among 21 states with laws explicitly closing that potential loophole.

-AMIBA and our cohorts on the Supreme Court brief hope to make clear Mr. Phillips speaks only for himself and that independent business owners overwhelmingly recognize their moral responsibility to serve and treat all people equally.
-And many are going further, stepping up in their communities to advance diversity proactively and help create a safe environment for all.
+AMIBA and cosigners on the brief hope to make clear Mr. Phillips speaks only for himself and that independent business owners overwhelmingly recognize their moral responsibility to serve and treat all people equally.
+And many are going further, stepping up to help build more inclusive and welcoming communities, and a safe environment for all.